livecycle/preevy/site/docs/integrations/docker-extension.md

 ## FAQ

 <details>
-  <summary>What is the difference between the Livecycle Docker Extension and ngrok?</summary>
+  <summary>What is the difference between the Livecycle Docker Extension and Ngrok?</summary>
   <p>
-    The difference is that our extension serves as a gateway to demonstrate the collaboration experience you can achieve using Preevy in remote environments.
-If you find the collaboration flow useful, you can expand it to create preview environments using the same tool.
+    Livecycle Docker extesnion is integrated with Docker, and provide a smoother experience.
+    Consistent URLs, private environments, organizations and Google/Github authentication are supported out of the box.
+    Livecycle dashboard provide debugging capabilites that includes log inspection, shell access, and container inspection.
+    Lastly, the integration with Preevy allow you to create remote ephemeral environments that can be used when your workstation is offline or futher in your SDLC (preview environments for Pull Requests).
   </p>
 </details>

 <details>
   <summary>Which frameworks and languages does Livecycle support?</summary>